IrisShaders/glsl-transformer/README.md

 This project uses semver for versioning.
 If there are frequent breaking API changes then the major version will change frequently.
 That's how it has to be.

+This library is written in Java 16 and using [jabel](https://github.com/bsideup/jabel) compiled to Java 8 compatible classes.
+This means it doesn't use any newer APIs.
+The tests are not affected by this and will only be run on the latest Java version (because it's annoying only use Java 8 in the tests).
+If nobody needs Java 8 support anymore in the future, it will be dropped with a major release.

 ## Credit

 Credit for the basics goes to https://github.com/gabriele-tomassetti/antlr-mega-tutorial which is part of the nice [Java Setup section of the ANTLR Mega Tutorial](https://tomassetti.me/antlr-mega-tutorial/#java-setup).